RedPitaya/RedPitaya/doc/appsFeatures/jupyter/Jupyter.rst

 Hardware – Extension module
 ***************************

-Although the usage of Jupyter notebook does not require any additional hardware except the STEMlab board, getting started with electronics is way more fun and interesting when you have loads of sensors that you can put to good use straight away.
+Although the usage of Jupyter notebook does not require any additional hardware except the RedPitaya board, getting started with electronics is way more fun and interesting when you have loads of sensors that you can put to good use straight away.
 Whether you want to measure temperature, vibration, movement etc. we have an extension module compatible with **Grove** modules from `Seeed® <http://wiki.seeed.cc/Grove_System/>`_.
 All you